shuohangwang/SeqMatchSeq/README.md

 th main.lua -task snli -model mLSTM -dropoutP 0.3 -num_classes 3
 ```

-"squad_preprocess.sh" will download the datasets and preprocess the SNLI corpus into the files
+`squad_preprocess.sh` will download the datasets and preprocess the SNLI corpus into the files
 (train.txt dev.txt test.txt) under the path "data/snli/sequence" with the format:

 >sequence1(premise) \t sequence2(hypothesis) \t label(from 1 to num_classes) \n

-"main.lua" will first initialize the prepossed data and word embeddings into a Torch format and
+`main.lua` will first initialize the prepossed data and word embeddings into a Torch format and
 then run the alogrithm. "dropoutP" is the main prarameter we tuned.

 ### Docker